sib-swiss/single-cell-training/docs/day1/normalization_scaling.md

             points = top10, repel = TRUE)
 ```

+You can see that most of the highly variables are antibody subunits (starting with IGH, IGL).
+Not very surprising since we look at bone marrow tissue.
+We can have a look later in which cells they are expressed.

 ### Scaling

 Next, we apply scaling, a linear transformation that is a standard pre-processing